Four Day Weekend: 20 things you might not know

 That approach has taken Four Day Weekend a long way — from the pre-social-media era, when the troupe attracted customers to its first shows by passing out fliers at 3 in the afternoon in downtown Fort Worth, to a successful small business that performs more than 300 corporate events a year, for everyone from CEOs to presidents to rock stars.

-They will celebrate their 20-year milestone and offbeat success with a show Thursday night at Bass Hall, a departure from their usual Four Day Weekend Theater upstairs from Reata.
+They will celebrate their 20-year milestone and offbeat success with a show March 9 at Bass Hall, a departure from their usual Four Day Weekend Theater upstairs from Reata.
 Over the years, we’ve gotten to know them pretty well.
 But there’s still much more to tell.

 So, yes, and … here’s 20 Things You Might Not Know About Four Day Weekend, drawn from a free-wheeling conversation with the co-founders.